heogeogeok/shpc/final-project/README.md

 -   [x] Caculate each opeartor with multi-gpu
 -   [ ] Calculate multiple batches at once
--   [ ] Calculate multiple batches at once
 -   [ ] Synchronously offload input to other nodes using MPI
 -   [ ] Asynchronously offload input to other nodes using MPI